 ● mysql.service - MySQL Community Server Loaded: loaded (/lib/systemd/system/mysql.service; enabled; vendor preset: enabled) Active: active (running) since Sun 2018-07-08 07:30:00 UTC; 13s ago Docs: man:mysqld(8) http://dev.mysql.com/doc/refman/en/using-systemd.html Main PID: 3506 (mysqld) Status: "SERVER_OPERATING" CGroup: /system.slice/mysql.service └─3506 /usr/sbin/mysqld Jul 08 07:29:59 ubuntu-xenial systemd: Starting MySQL Community Server...
 Jul 08 07:30:00 ubuntu-xenial systemd: Started MySQL Community Server.

 We can also use

-systemctl command to check service since we’re running Ubuntu 16.04
+systemctl commands to check service since we’re running Ubuntu 16.04

 sudo systemctl status mysql.service

 We can check which port MySQL listen using

 netstat we can use the command below